Christopher Glenn

 Partner

-Chris has also served as the co-chair of BLAQUE, the firm’s Black attorneys’ inclusion network.
-BLAQUE focuses on mentoring, networking and professional development initiatives to support the recruitment and advancement of Black attorneys.
-He has also been involved in the firm’s pro bono program at the International Criminal Tribunal of Rwanda.
+In addition to his transactional practice, Chris has served as co-chair of the firm’s Black attorneys’ inclusion network and has contributed to the firm’s pro bono efforts, including work with the International Criminal Tribunal for Rwanda.

 Experience